chriskonnertz/DeepLy/README.md

 $contents = $deepLy->downloadDocument($documentId, $documentKey);
 ```

-> ATTENTION: A document can be downloaded only once!
+> ⚡ A document can be downloaded only once!

 ## Usage Statistic